 It turns out that just about every audience loves to learn something while they’re being entertained.

-In today’s Educate and Entertain article, I’m going to explain how making this shift has allowed me to literally write my own rules in terms of the types of gigs I do (and don’t do), what I charge, how often I travel, how far, how long my gigs last, and more.
+Today I’ll explain how making this shift allowed me to literally write my own rules pre-COVID in terms of the types of gigs I do (and don’t do), what I charge, how often I travel, how far, how long my gigs last, and more.

 I don’t mean it that way at all.

 What I mean is that separate from your artform, you probably have some really specialized and interesting knowledge around one or more topics that you’re passionate about.

 The day I started to combine some informative, “enlightening” content with my musical performances is the day my career changed permanently, and for the better.

-With so many talented performers today struggling to figure out how to make a good living as an artist, I’m humbly putting this forward as one great way to do that.
+With so many talented performers out there struggling to figure out how to make a good living as an artist, I’m humbly putting this forward as one great way to do that.

 Educate, Entertain and Enlighten